llulai/machine-learning/projects/boston_housing/boston_housing.md

 *When the model is trained with a maximum depth of 1, does the model suffer from high bias or from high variance?
 How about when the model is trained with a maximum depth of 10?
 What visual cues in the graph justify your conclusions?*
 **Hint:** How do you know when a model is suffering from high bias or high variance?

 **Answer: ** When the model is simple (max depth = 1) it suffers from high bias, this can be seen as low training and validation scores.
 The more simple is the model, the lower are the scores, this means that simple models are not able to accurately predict the value of the houses even if we have an adequate sample size.
-While the most complex model (max depth + 10) suffers from high variance, this can be seen cause the shaded region for the validation score is thicker than when it is more simple; when we have more complex models the end of the branches have fewer examples, cause the desicion tree is much wider, so a way to reduce variance might be to have a bigger sample.
+While the most complex model (max depth = 10) suffers from high variance, this can be seen cause the difference in score between training and validation data increases as we increase the max depth parameter; when we have more complex models the end of the branches have fewer examples, cause the desicion tree is much wider, so a way to reduce variance might be to have a bigger sample.

 ### Question 6 - Best-Guess Optimal Model
 *Which maximum depth do you think results in a model that best generalizes to unseen data?
 What intuition lead you to this answer?*